Country information for Bulgaria - Legislation and policy

 Law on the Integration of People with Disabilities

-This law regulates the Ministry of Education and Science’s commitments to provide ‘integrated training’ for learners with SEN in pre-school and school, as well as arrangements for secondary schools related to the admission and training of learners with disabilities (source: Eurydice, 2013a).
+This law regulates the Ministry of Education and Science’s commitment to provide ‘integrated training’ for learners with SEN in pre-school and school.
+It also regulates arrangements for secondary schools related to admission and training for learners with disabilities.

-The document defines, for the first time, certain specific activities, time frames and responsibilities of various institutions and organisations for implementing integrated training (source: Eurydice, 2013a).
+This document defines, for the first time, specific activities, time frames and the responsibilities of various institutions and organisations in implementing integrated training.

 Programme for Development of Education, Science and Youth Policies in the Republic of Bulgaria (2009–2013)